ansoncodes/moviemate/README.md

-# 🎬 MovieMate
+# MovieMate

 A full-stack movie and TV show tracking application built with Django REST Framework and React.
 Track your watchlist, rate content, and manage your viewing history.

-## ✨ Features
+##Features

-- 📝 Add movies and TV shows with detailed information
+- Add movies and TV shows with detailed information
-- 🎭 Track seasons and episodes for TV shows
+- Track seasons and episodes for TV shows
-- ⭐ Rate and review your watched content
+- Rate and review your watched content
-- 📊 View statistics and insights about your viewing habits
+- View statistics and insights about your viewing habits
-- 🔍 Filter and search through your collection
+- Filter and search through your collection
-- 📱 Fully responsive design
+- Fully responsive design

-## 🛠️ Tech Stack
+## Tech Stack

 **Frontend:**
 - React